elan0baharie/Artemis-Project/README.md

 * Installing Node.js

-To install Node on other systems, go to the Node website, then download and install the appropriate installer for your operating system, as seen in the video associated with this lesson.
+To install Node on other systems, go to the Node website, then download and install the appropriate installer for your operating system.

 ## OSX Installation Instructions